Admissions

 Visa Status

 International students must have a visa status that allows for academic study at the University of Washington.
-If you’re admitted to the Master of Science in Applied Chemical Science & Technology program and plan to attend on an F-1 or J-1 visa, you must study full time — at least 10 credits per quarter — to maintain your visa status.
-For more information, review the citizenship and visa status section of the Graduate School application process page, and contact Graduate Enrollment Management Services at uwgrad@uw.edu if you have any questions.
+If you’re admitted to the Master of Science in Applied Chemical Science & Technology program and plan to attend on an F-1 or J-1 visa, you must study full time to maintain your visa status.
+For more information, review the Graduate School’s page for international applicants and the International Student Services website.
+Contact Graduate Enrollment Management Services at uwgrad@uw.edu if you have any questions.

 English Language Proficiency